 The Texas Supreme Court has recognized only two ways to rebut the presumption against the foreseeability of a crime.
 The first is through past specific instances of similar criminal conduct.
-Those previous crimes must [\509] have been "sufficient to put the owner on notice of the need for security."
+Those previous crimes must have been

+"sufficient to put the owner on notice of the need for security."
+Viveros v.
+United States, 494 Fed.
+App'x 437, 439 (5th Cir.
+2012).
 Specific prior similar crimes are "a prerequisite."
-Whether the risk of a crime "was foreseeable must not be determined in hindsight but rather in light of what the premises owner knew or should have known before the criminal act occurred."
+Timberwalk, 972 S.W.2d at 756.
+Whether the risk of a crime was foreseeable "must not be determined in hindsight but rather in light of what the premises owner knew or should have known before the criminal act occurred."
+Timberwalk, 972 S.W.2d at 756-57.
 Without a history of crime, crime is not foreseeable as a matter of law.
-In Timberwalk Apartments, Partners, Inc. v.
-Crain, for example, a sexual assault at the defendant's apartment complex was not foreseeable because no violent personal crime had occurred at the complex in the prior ten years.
+Id.
+In Timberwalk, for example, a sexual assault at the defendant's apartment complex was not foreseeable because no violent personal crime had occurred at the complex in the prior ten years.
+Id. at 759.
 In reviewing evidence of previous crimes, a court should consider five parameters: proximity, publicity, recency, frequency, and similarity.
+Trammell Crow, 267 S.W.3d at 15; Timberwalk, 972 S.W.2d at 757.
+See also Park v.
+Exxon Mobil Corp., 429 S.W.3d 142, 145 (Tex.
+App.-Dallas 2014, pet. denied) ("These factors have come to be known as 'the Timberwalk factors."").
 These factors are considered together, and the evidence must be weighed in light of all factors.
+Timberwalk, 972 S.W.2d at 759.